 What is a Workers’ Compensation Board?

-Weekly cash benefits and medical care are paid by the employer’s insurance carrier, as directed by the state workers’ compensation board.
-The board is a state agency that processes the claims.
-It determines whether the insurer will reimburse for cash benefits, medical care, or both, and the amounts payable.
+Weekly cash benefits and medical care are paid by the employer’s insurance carrier, as directed by the state workers’ compensation board and no-fault state employment.
+This board is a state agency that processes the claims.
+It determines whether the insurer will reimburse the employee for cash benefits, medical care, or both, and the amounts payable.

-What if the employee is able to work?
+What if the employee is still able to work after being injured?

 If the employee can return to work but cannot earn the same wage as a result of injury, the employee may be entitled to a benefit that will make up two-thirds of the difference.
 The employee also may return to work in light or alternate duty while healing.